What Is an Unsecured Credit Card?

 At a time when credit card balances are on the rise and Americans are binging on debt, not having to put up collateral is an increasingly cherished option.
 This is where unsecured credit cards come in.

-What Does an Unsecured Credit Card Mean to An Average Consumer?
+What an Unsecured Credit Card Means to An Average Consumer

 Unlike secured credit cards, unsecured credit cards don’t require collateral.
 Instead, the bank, credit union, or another financial institution that offers this type of card requests your personal information, including details about your annual income.
 Furthermore, you’ll need to consent to a credit score check.
 The better the credit score, the better the offer.

-Although unsecured credit cards for lower credit scores exist, the fees usually outweigh any benefits.
+Although unsecured cards for scores lower than that exist, the fees usually outweigh any benefits.
 In such cases, it is better to get a secured credit card dedicated to helping you rebuild your credit score with the possibility of upgrading to an unsecured one when you satisfy the issuer's requirements.

 Of course, none of this means that having an unsecured credit card translates into a risk-free way to free money.
 If you fail to pay your credit card balance, creditors can try to collect by suing you or asking the court for permission to garnish your wages.
-They also send reports to credit bureaus and can send your account to a third-party debt collector.
+They might send reports to credit bureaus and can send your account to a third-party debt collector, too.

-When it comes to the unsecured vs. secured credit card comparison, it’s also worth noting that the latter option rarely comes with any rewards.
-Moreover, the interest rate is higher, and some secured cards have an annual fee.
+It’s also worth noting that secured cards rarely comes with any rewards.
+Moreover, the interest rate is higher, and some cards have an annual fee.

 At this point, you might be wondering why anyone would use a secured credit card.
 It’s because these cards are a powerful tool for effectively rebuilding your credit score and developing healthy spending habits.
 Don’t forget, when you cancel your secured credit card, you get your collateral deposit back.